ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 the file name needs a very specific structure and order of information parts (very similar to the naming convention for observations in ESMValTool v1.0).
 The file name will be automatically correctly created if a cmorizing script has been used to create the netCDF file.
-If the file with the observations is already in the correct CMOR format, it is possible to use the data set without using a cmorizing script.
-In this case it is important to follow the guidelines below on how the filename should be structured.

 The file for the ``CDS-XCH4`` observations example in the correct format is named as follows: